crate/cloud-howtos/docs/snapshot.rst

 This short guide explains in general terms the CrateDB Cloud backup policy for automatically generating snapshots of the cluster data and how one can use such snapshots to restore data.
-A more detailed technical discussion of how CrateDB handles snapshots can be found in the `CrateDB Documentation`_.
+A more detailed technical discussion of how CrateDB handles snapshots can be found in the `CrateDB documentation`_.

 .. rubric:: Table of contents